jetbrains-academy/Python-Libraries-NumPy/NumPy/Transposing Sorting Concatenating/Transpose/task.md

 > <i>The method [`numpy.ndarray.reshape`](course://Numpy_/Array Basics/Reshape) we encountered earlier
 gives a new shape to an array without changing its data and can also be used for transposing.</i>

+<details>The transpose operation becomes more complex when dealing with arrays of higher dimensions, such as 3-D arrays.
+In the case of 3-D arrays, the transpose operation involves permuting the axes based on the provided axes parameter.</details>

 ### Task
 1. Transpose the array `a`.